Working with a team that is scattered all over the globe isn’t so easy. And managing a remote team can be even more challenging.

 That is why the success of your business depends on working around these time differences and carving out at least a few hours per day when the whole team can brainstorm together.

 It goes without saying that you need to be considerably flexible with your schedule to accommodate everyone.
 But as a rule of thumb, aim for at least 4 hours per day when every team member is available, mark it on everyone’s calendar and ensure everyone maximizes it.
+You can use free scheduling app to keep track of everything and not miss anything important.

 4. Make communication effective and easy